-When I was in elementary school during the mid-1980’s to the early 90’s, there was ONE book fought over more than any other book in the library.
-Especially in October.
-Kids would try to get in the front of the library line so they could be the first one through the library door, dash over to Dewey number J398 and quickly grab the book from the shelf, holding it triumphantly in their hand as if they had just pulled Excalibur from its stone.
-That book was Scary Stories To Tell in the Dark by author Alvin Schwartz and illustrated by the almighty master of disturbing imagery, Stephen Gammell.
+When I was in elementary school in the mid-1980s to the early ’90s, there was ONE book fought over more than any other book in the library – especially in October.
+Kids would try to get in the front of the library line so they could be the first one through the library doors, dash over to Dewey number J398 and quickly snatch the book from the shelf, holding it triumphantly in their hands as if they had just pulled Excalibur from its stone.
+That book was Scary Stories To Tell in the Dark by author Alvin Schwartz and illustrated by the almighty master of disturbing imagery and highly mysterious and private, Stephen Gammell.

-Imagine a child, excited with the thought of having a sleep over with a couple of friends one weekend.
+Imagine a child, excited with the thought of having a weekend sleepover with a couple of friends.
 He’s super geeked because he acquired one of the prized books at the library that day: Scary Stories To Tell in the Dark.
 The book is tucked deep inside his backpack and he can almost hear the gnashing of monsters and the wail of ghosts coming from the bottom of his bag.
 He can feel the creepy illustrations trying to escape from their paper prison.

 Once home, his friend’s get dropped off, pizza is served, the sun sets and they are off to the backyard tent.
 Every kid in the tent has that giddy anticipation only a scary story prompts.The proud borrower of the book pulls it out of his bag and starts to read.
 Two hours later, every kid is knocking on the back door, terrified and screaming about monsters and ghosts and that they would prefer to sleep inside, where it’s safe.